kubernetes/steering/charter.md

 * Control and delegate access to and establish processes regarding project resources/assets<sup>[6](#footnote6)</sup>

+## Changes

+In instances where a process is not already specified within this document, changes to the Steering Committee charter will be considered according to the processes set forth in the committee's [operations documentation][changes].

+[changes]: /operations/changes.md

 ## Quorum

 Steering committee members are generally expected to attend every meeting.
 We